flowinho/flowinho.github.io/_posts/braindump/2019-07-22-please-be-less-ignorant.md

 Most of the disabled people i met in my lifetime are wonderful people.
 They look at the world in a different, seeing beautiful things that some of us miss in their entire lifetime.
 They deeply care for other humans and have their own wonderful ways of being positive.

 When i back then had to transport food to a Kindergarten i was accompanied by a girl with Down-Syndrom.
-One day, we where stuck at a tradfic light that seemingly never turned to green.
+One day, we where stuck at a traffic light that seemingly never turned to green.
 I began to get upset about us being delayed.

 > Don't be so upset!
 Don't you know that there is a way to cast a spell that turns all traffic lights into green ones?
 It's really easy! ...[she starts to mumble a spell]...

-As soon as the traffic turned light she made a magical movement with her fingers and said "Hex Hex!" which is a famous quote from a german teenage novel called "Bibi Blocksberg".
+As soon as the traffic light turned green she made a magical movement with her fingers and said "Hex Hex!" which is a famous quote from a german teenage novel called "Bibi Blocksberg".
 My mommy told me that spell?
 Isn'it awesome?!

 I began laughing.
 You're right, it's an amazing spell.
 And every now and then, even today, i find myself casting that spell in my thoughts.